Arthur Stace: Legacy

 After Stace's death, the NSW government moved to permit the use of chalk on all public pavements in the state, passing a law known colloquially as 'Arthur's Law'.

 The heritage-listed Burton Street Tabernacle was restored by the City of Sydney and transformed into a theatre.
 It was named the Eternity Playhouse on 5 December 2011 in tribute to Arthur Stace.
 His famous "Eternity" script is replicated on the marquee and throughout the theatre.

 As a tribute to the man known as Mr Eternity, the Sydney Harbour Bridge was lit up with the word "Eternity" as part of the celebrations for the beginning of the year 2000 Sydney New Year's Eve celebrations, as well as part of the Sydney 2000 Olympic Games Opening Ceremony, at the celebration of the XXVII Olympiad.
 This was done to not only celebrate Arthur Stace's achievements, but to celebrate the new millennium.

-A screen print homage of Stace's copperplate "Eternity" was made by Martin Sharp in 1990, now at the National Gallery of Australia.
+A screen print homage of Stace's copperplate "Eternity" was made by Martin Sharp in 1990, and is now at the National Gallery of Australia.

 The Eternity Man is an opera based on Stace's life, written by the Australian composer Jonathan Mills to a libretto by Dorothy Porter.
 This was adapted in 2008 into a film directed by Julien Temple.

+Sydney-based Australian non-denominational publication Eternity, founded in 2009, was named after the tag.

 Four known photographs of Stace were taken by Trevor Dallen for Sydney's The Sun newspaper.
 Dallen took the pictures in the former Fairfax building on Broadway.
 A photo of Arthur Stace, at his desk in the Hammond Hotel in Chippendale is in the archives of the HammondCare charity and was published in "Faith in Action: HammondCare", a 2013 history of the charity.